Financial-Times/ft-origami/docs/syntax/html.md

 ## Owned DOM

-If a module has a single root element, that element (with the appropriate class and data attributes defined above) is the root of that module's "owned DOM".
-Any CSS or JavaScript that is included in the module *must* only act on elements within the owned DOM.
-A module may choose not to mark a portion of DOM as owned if it:
+Any CSS or JavaScript that is included in a module *must* only act on elements already in the DOM if that have opted into control by that module.

-* has no specific markup (though it may provide styles to apply to existing markup in the page, e.g. `o-grid` and `o-typography`); and
+* A module *may* act on an element using JavaScript (eg to attach event handlers, change the element's properties or content) if it or any ancestor has a data attribute `data-o-component` containing the module's name (note that an element may list multiple modules).
-* has no JavaScript that intends to manipulate the DOM
+* A module *may* act on an element using CSS (to style it) if it or any ancestor has a class which starts with the name of the module.

 ## Anticipating lack of script